staticjacm/realm/agenda.md

 * Create a master list of updating rooteds - most rooteds will not be updating every frame

+* Move all global game related stuff into its own module
 * Incorporate time, frame delta etc into game module

 * Make it so that Agents can't push through solid objects by constantly accelerating towards them (just move the agent to the solid object's boundary when a collision takes place)